CogStack/CogStack-NiFi/docs/deploy/services.md

 #### ENV/CONF files:
-- `/deploy/elasticsearch.env` - general settings for boith Kibana andES`
+- `/deploy/elasticsearch.env` - general settings for boith Kibana and ES , OpenSearch and OpenSearch-Dashboards
 - `/security/certificates_elasticsearch.env` - you can control the settings for the SSL certificates here
 - `/security/elasticsearch_users.env` - define system user credentials here

+You should not really need to ever modify these files, only the `.env` files should be modified.
+- `/services/elasticsearch/config/elasticsearch.yml` - Elasticsearch
+- `/services/kibana/config/elasticsearch.yml` - Elasticsearch Kibana
+- `/services/elasticsearch/config/opensearch.yml` - Opensearch
+- `/services/kibana/config/opensearch.yml` - Opensearch-Dashboards

+The used configuration files for ElasticSearch and Kibana are provided in [`./services/elasticsearch/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/elasticsearch/config) and [`./services/kibana/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/kibana/config) directories respectively for [`OpenSearch`](https://opensearch.org/docs/latest/install-and-configure/configuration/) and [`OpenSearch Dashboard`](https://opensearch.org/docs/latest/dashboards/index/).

 ## Jupyter Hub

-`jupyter-hub` service provides a single instance of Jupyter Hub to serve Jupyter Notebooks containers to users.
-In essence, the jupyter-hub container will spawn jupyter-singleuser containers for users, on the fly, as necessary.
-The settings applied to the jupyter-hub service in `services.yml` won't apply to the singleuser containers, please note that the singleuser containers and jupyter-hub container are entirely independent of one another.
+`jupyter-hub` service provides a single instance of Jupyter Hub to serve Jupyter Notebooks containers to users.In essence, the jupyter-hub container will spawn jupyter-singleuser containers for users, on the fly, as necessary.The settings applied to the jupyter-hub service in `services.yml` won't apply to the singleuser containers, please note that the singleuser containers and jupyter-hub container are entirely independent of one another.

 It exposes port `8888` on the container and binds to the same port on the host machine.
 Since `jupyter-hub` is running in the `cognet` Docker network it has access to all services available within it, hence can be used to read data directly from Elasticsearch or query NLP services.

 For more information on the use and configuration of Jupyter Hub please refer to [the official Jupyter Hub documentation](https://jupyter.org/hub).

+The JupyterHub comes with an example Jupyter notebook that is stored in [`./services/jupyter-hub/notebooks`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/jupyter-hub/notebooks) directory.

 ### Access and account control
-To access Jupyter Hub on the host machine (e.g. localhost), one can type in the browser `http://localhost:8888`.
+To access Jupyter Hub on the host machine (e.g.localhost), one can type in the browser `http://localhost:8888`.

 Creating accounts for other users is possible, just go to the admin page `https://localhost:8888/hub/admin#/`, click on add users and follow the instructions (make sure usernames are lower-cased and DO NOT contain symbols, if usernames contain uppercase they will be converted to lower case in the creation process).

 The default password is blank, you can set the password for the admin user the first time you LOG IN, remember it.

 Or you can set the password is defined by a local variable `JUPYTERHUB_PASSWORD` in `.env` file that is the password SHA-1 value if the authenticator is set to either LocalAuthenticator or Native read more in [jupyter doc](https://jupyterhub.readthedocs.io/en/stable/api/auth.html?highlight#) about this.

 <strong><u>Users must use the "/work/"directory for their work, otherwise files might not get saved!</u></strong>